berlinplan/berlinplan.github.io/readme.md

 > <sub> *colonization had a huge Impact on Development in Western countries(215)* </sub>

-##  blocking streets and increase polarization to solve environmental crisis, bullshit?
+##  blocking streets and increase polarization to solve environmental crisis, correct?

 > Can street blockades for Instagram videos and power struggles within the political system effectively address environmental issues?